MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/docker-tutorial.md

 ## The VSCode Extension

 Before going too far, we want to highlight the Docker VSCode Extension, which gives you a quick view of the containers running on your machine.
-It gives you quick access to container logs, lets you get a shell inside the container, and lets you easily manage container lifecycle (stop, remove, etc.).
+It gives you quick access to container logs, lets you get a shell inside the container, and lets you easily manage container lifecycle (stop, remove, and so on).

 To access the extension, follow the instructions [here](https://code.visualstudio.com/docs/containers/overview).
 If you open the extension now, you will see this tutorial running!
 The container name (`angry_taussig` below) is a randomly created name.
 So, you'll most likely have a different name.

 ![Tutorial container running in Docker Extension](media/vs-tutorial-in-extension.png)

-## What is a container?
+## What is a container

 Now that you've run a container, what *is* a container?
 Simply put, a container is simply another process on your machine that has been isolated from all other processes on the host machine.
 That isolation leverages [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.